- A Sensirion SHT31-DIS-F temperature/humidity sensor, with PTFE membrane protection.

 We run the data through our normal server (our open-source “Docker IoT Dashboard“, using a Node-RED / InfluxDB / Grafana pipeline).
 We installed in early February and were immediately getting interesting data.
 Installation was done by our local HVAC team, Hubbard Heating and Plumbing; MCCI provided diagrams, and Hubbard did the rest.
 It took between one and two hours per installation.
 The cost per meter was about $300 for equipment.
 To simplify installation, all meters use primary batteries only; part of the study is to determine battery life, but we are estimating one to two years, transmitting data every six minutes.
 We’re using The Things Network in Tompkins County, NY; so we didn’t have to set up a network and data charges are not a factor.

-We instrumented three sites, “Comp 2”, “Comp 3” and “Comp 4”.
+We instrumented seven sites; three Passive House certified buildings “Unit 1” through “Unit 3”, and four comparables “Comp 1” through “Comp 4”.
 (We also have a “Comp 1”, but for logistical reasons we’ve not added full energy capture there yet.)

 - Comp 4 is a 5900 sq-ft commercial building.
-It is an older building that was gutted and reconstructed in 200.
+It is an older farmhouse with two stories plus large finished basement.
+It was renovated and reconstructed in 2008.
 It’s not insulated to Passive House standards, but is reasonably tight.
 It has zoned hot-water baseboards, with a boiler fired by fuel oil.
 Hot water also is provided by the boiler.
 Only limited cooking is done at the facility, and there’s no propane.

 Fuel Oil Raw Data

 Let’s start with the raw data.
 Here’s seven hours of fuel use at Comp 2: